 To add colour there are natural dyes, Deka L Direct dyes, Procion MX Fibre Reactive Dyes and pigments.
 Using the Cationic Retention Aid will ensure a well dispersed colour which binds to the fibres.

 CMC offers a versatile acid free adhesive which can be added to the pulp to promote fibre to fibre bonding.
 It gives strength to paper castings and makes the surface of finished art pieces more durable.

 Paper can be made from plant fibres such as onion skins, corn husks and bark.
 Soda Ash dissolves out the non-cellulose parts of these materials without weakening the finished paper.
-Add 250gm to each kg of fibre and boil in a stainless steel or enamel pan (not aluminum) for 2-4 hours depending on the fibre.
+Add 250g to each kg of fibre and boil in a stainless steel or enamel pan (not aluminium) for 2-4 hours depending on the fibre.

 A strong white pigment which makes paper whiter and more opaque, acting as a filler, giving a smoother surface to paper, resulting in less “pick”.
 The filling effect is much stronger than with calcium carbonate, but it does not have the ability to neutralise paper acids.
 Titanium Dioxide is also used to tint coloured pulps.
 Use 5-10% to dry weight of fibre.
 Add to pulp and stir thoroughly.

 China clay is a fine white powder, also known as opal gamma kaolin, which is used to make paper more opaque and smooth and reduce shrinkage.
 It is especially useful in paper casting and will appeal to papermakers and model makers alike.
 Add during the mixing process using up to 10g per litre wet pulp, using considerably more for modelling.
 This pulp relief (right) was created by Jan Fairbairn-Edwards.